rodrigo-munguia/Hybrid_VSLAM/README.md

 ```
 8.- Press the key "p".

-*Notes on the sample dataset:* The sample dataset was captured in a very small environment and therefore can be easily mapped using only the local slam component.
-On the other hand, to test the global mapping component the maximum number of local visual features has been limited to allow the local slam to present error drift.
-In this latter case, the global mapping component minimizes the drift by using the bundle adjustment technique.
+*Notes on the sample dataset:* The sample dataset was captured in an unstructured outdoor environment (the soil is composed mainly of dirt).
+Note that for this flight trajectory, the first loop is consistently closed and the second loop is randomly closed.
+The parameters can be modified in the configuration file /config/params.yaml to change the results and performance of the method.
-You can change the number of the local map features allowed by changing parameters: Visual_delete_Maximun_number_XX in the configuration file /config/params.yaml.
-Or you can for instance deactivate the global mapping pose correction by setting false parameters BA_update_kf_XXX to observe the local slam drift.